defold/defold.github.io/manuals/zerobrane.md

 language: en
 layout: manual
 title: Debugging with ZeroBrane Studio
-toc: '["Debugging Lua scripts with ZeroBrane Studio","ZeroBrane configuration","To set up ZeroBrane","Starting the debugging server","Connecting your application to the debugger","Remote debugging","Other recommended ZeroBrane setting"]'
+toc:
+- Debugging Lua scripts with ZeroBrane Studio
+- ZeroBrane configuration
+- To set up ZeroBrane
+- Starting the debugging server
+- Connecting your application to the debugger
+- Remote debugging
+- Other recommended ZeroBrane setting
 ---

 # Debugging Lua scripts with ZeroBrane Studio